 Beardsley’s Cider Mill & Orchard

 As the name suggests, everyone has got to try the cider during a visit to Beardsley’s.
 The small-batch apple press is state-of-the-art – washing and scrubbing apples twice and pasteurizing the juice with ultra violet (UV) light instead of using heat to preserve the fresh apple flavor.
-The 5,000 dwarf trees featuring 26 apple varieties are just as comprehensive, but the kiddos do the work picking while you sit back and relax.
+The 5,000 dwarf trees featuring 26 apple varieties are just as comprehensive, but the kids do the work picking while you sit back and relax.